 As this application is defined as a 'Major' Application, in accordance with Part 1A of the Town and Country Planning (Development Management Procedure) (Wales) (Amendment) Order 2016, all major developments are required to be subject to a Pre-Application Consultation (PAC) process, prior to the submission of the application to the LPA.
-The process involves the applicant of their agent(s) carrying out publicity before the submission of the application, consulting with relevant consultees before the submission of the application.
+The process involves the applicant of their agent(s) carrying out publicity before the submission of the application, consulting with relevant consultees before the submission of the application and involves the duty to respond to the above pre-application consultation.
 This information along with other details of the application are then presented in the PAC Report, which is a thorough examination of this process.